php-ru/symfony-docs-ru/console/style.rst

 ------------------------

 If you don't like the design of the commands that use the Symfony Style, you can define your own set of console styles.
-Just create a class that implements the :class:`Symfony\\Component\\Console\\Style\\StyleInterface`::
+Create a class that implements the :class:`Symfony\\Component\\Console\\Style\\StyleInterface`::

     namespace App\Console;